PrateekJayarama/Simple-Calculator-Application/README.md

-This is a simple calculator apploication using python and simple UI. where we are using Tkinter and eval function perform the operations.
+This is a simple calculator apploication using python and simple UI. where I am using Tkinter and eval function perform the operations. eval function - it is a function that takes input in form of string where it identifies the operation evaluate the problem and provide solution based on the input given by the user.